 Research shows obesity promotes insulin resistance, a key risk factor for type 2 diabetes.
 But other studies also show insulin resistance causes obesity, so it is a bit of a “chicken and the egg” paradox.
 In this case, which came first, insulin resistance or obesity?
 Researchers don’t know for sure.
 But there is no doubt that obesity and type 2 diabetes share the same underlying cause; namely, the inability of the body to properly use insulin.

-Since obesity is such a big risk factor for type 2 diabetes, it is essential that people be given correct strategies for preventing diabesity.
+Since obesity is such a big risk factor for type 2 diabetes, it is essential that people be given correct strategies for stopping diabesity.
 Unfortunately, that hasn’t yet happened on a large scale.
 That’s why we’re here.
-We have the methods for preventing diabesity that really work.
+We have the methods for stopping diabesity that really work.
 These methods promote long-term weight loss, they are easy to implement, and you won’t be hungry or feel deprived.

 Preventing diabesity is urgent primarily because of the health risks it poses.
 Obesity and type 2 diabetes each have their own list of health complications, with varying degrees of severity.
 But when combined into diabesity…the damage they can do to the body is horrendous.